Installation

 Compilation Clashes

-If you have other packages that are dependent on sqlite (specially if they compile it from source) you will have issues.
+If you have other packages that are dependent on sqlite you will have issues.

 Some of the known offenders are:

-You will face a duplicated symbols and/or header definitions, since each of the package will try to compile sqlite from sources.
-Even if they manage to compile, they might compile sqlite with different compilation flags and you might face threading errors.
+You will face a duplicated symbols and/or header definitions, since each of the packages will try to compile sqlite from sources or link it on build time.
+Even if they manage to compile, they might compile sqlite with different compilation flags and you might face runtime errors.

-Unfortunately, there is no easy solution.
+For other conflicts and compilation errors there is no easy solution (Is there a solution?).
 You need to get rid of the double compilation by hand, either by patching the compilation of each package so that it still builds or removing the dependency on the package.

 On Android you might be able to get away by just using a pickFirst strategy (here is an article on how to do that).
 On iOS depending on the build system you might be able to patch it via a post-build hook, something like: